abroroo/til/Javascript/var vs let vs const.md

 In JavaScript, `var`, `let`, and `const` are used to declare variables, but they have some differences in terms of scope, hoisting, and mutability:

-__`var`__:
+If you are not familiar with hoisting, I've covered it a little bit in here __`var`__:

  - `var` declarations are function-scoped or globally scoped, but not block-scoped.